 In accordance with the Public Services Reform (Scotland) Act 2010, the Scottish Public Services Ombudsman (SPSO) developed a series of model Complaints Handling Procedures (CHP) for use across the public sector.
-The legislation was introduced to improve how complaints, within the public sector, are handled through the development of simplified and standardised complaints handling procedures.
+The legislation was introduced to improve how complaints within the public sector are handled through the development of simplified and standardised complaints handling procedures.

-As part of this process, the SPSO developed a model complaints procedure for housing providers.
-All registered social landlords in Scotland were required to adopt this prior to October 2012.
-The Association implemented the new procedure on the 17th of September 2012.
+As part of this process, the SPSO developed a model complaints procedure for housing providers that all housing associations in Scotland were required to adopt prior to October 2012.
+The Association implemented the complaints handling procedure on the 17th of September 2012.

-The SPSO subsequently reviewed the model complaints handling procedure and placed a requirement on housing associations to implement the revised procedure prior to the 1st of April 2021.
-The revised complaints handling procedure was adopted by the Association on the 28th of January 2021.
+The SPSO has subsequently reviewed the model complaints handing procedure and placed a requirement on housing associations to implement the revised model complaints handling procedure by the 1st of April 2021.
+The Association implemented the revised complaints handling procedure on the 28th of January 2021.